Make good use of your yarn scraps with these Happy Scrappy Mandala Crochet Coasters!

 All crochet patterns from Hooked On Patterns are written using US crochet terms.

 This crochet pattern is free to view online below.
 You also have the option to purchase the ad-free Happy Scrappy Coasters PDF download.
-This includes high quality photographs, plus a separate printer friendly version and is available to purchase for only £2.00
+This includes high-quality photographs, plus a separate printer-friendly version and is available to purchase for just £2.50

 Disclosure: This post contains advertisements and affiliate links.